naysok/Study-Kangaroo/README.md

 - Beam : beam resisting bending and torsion
 - CombineAndClean : Combine and Clean a list of meshes, removing unused and duplicate
 - Concentric : align axis of a pair of rigid body
+- Diagonalize : Replace each edge with a new face / Mesh
 - EdgeLength : Set edge length / Mesh
 - G2 : maintain curvature continuity between 2 nurbs curves / Points
 - Hinge : Hinge